pulumi/docs/content/blog/architect-aws-application-infra-with-pulumi-stack-references/index.md

 To do this, we are going to split the infrastructure into 2 AWS VPCs.
 1 VPC will be used for the application based resources (e.g Fargate Service, ALB) and the other VPC will be for the database resources.
-The VPCs will be peered to allow communication between them so that the application can communicate with the databse securely.
+The VPCs will be peered to allow communication between them so that the application can communicate with the database securely.

 ![application-architecture](application-architecture.png)